Longzea/CeloAssist-Tutorial/README.md

 Celo's operations often deal with numbers that are too large for Javascript to handle.
 To handle these numbers, we will use bignumber.js.

-Next, we are going to import our abi's which are the `celoassist` and `erc20` abi from the `abis` folder.
+Next, we are going to import our abi's which are the `celoassist` and `erc20` abi from the `abis` folder:

 ```js